top of page

 Different Parts, Different Results

+Even when the species is correctly identified, the part of the plant used matters.
 Think of it this way: garlic cloves and garlic leaves come from the same plant, but they are not the same ingredient.
 The same logic applies to medicinal botanicals.

 When suppliers blend plant parts without disclosing it, or when purchasing decisions are made on price rather than on what part of the plant was actually used, a formulator loses control of what is in the product before manufacturing even begins.

+This is the basic logic behind solvent selection in botanical extraction.
+It is not a minor detail.
+It determines what ends up in the finished product.
 The clinical studies on Echinacea are not interchangeable across different extraction methods.
-Research done on an alcohol-based root extract does not automatically apply to a water-based flower extract, even if both products use the Echinacea name on the label (3, 4).
+Research done on an alcohol-based root extract does not automatically apply to a water-based flower extract, even if both products use the Echinacea name on the label.
 When a supplier's documentation does not specify how the extract was made, or when a manufacturer changes the method without adjusting the formula, the product quietly moves away from the evidence it was built on.

 Storage and Transit: Where Quality Can Quietly Disappear

+Raw botanical quality does not end at harvest.
+It continues through every step of the journey from farm to facility.
 Heat, moisture, light exposure, and time all affect the stability of the active compounds in a botanical ingredient.
-Certain compounds in Echinacea are sensitive to oxidation, meaning exposure to air and poor storage conditions can break them down before the material ever reaches a manufacturing floor (4).
+Certain compounds in Echinacea are sensitive to oxidation.
+This means exposure to air and poor storage conditions can break them down before the material ever reaches a manufacturing floor.

 A certificate of analysis generated at the supplier's facility on the day of shipment does not tell you what arrives weeks or months later after moving through multiple hands and storage conditions.
 The numbers on that document reflect the material at one point in time and one location.
 They do not follow the material through the supply chain.